Press Relations Article

 Photo = NEWSIS

-"All-weather means of transportation suitable for mass cargo transportation"
+"An all-weather means of transportation suitable for mass freight transport"

-Once the Korea-Japan Tunnel opens, how much time and how many people will be able to travel between the two countries?
-According to a study conducted in March by a Japanese academic community, the number of people transported will be approximately 1 million per year.
-Of course, this is speculation without any relevant data, so the most realistic reference material is the example of the Anglo-France tunnel that has already been opened.
-This is because the UK-France tunnel has many similarities with the Korea-Japan tunnel in terms of the historical relationship between the two countries, economic levels, population size, existing means of transportation, and location.
-In the 10 years since it opened in May 1994, 390 million people have used the Anglo-France tunnel.
-In terms of logistics volume, it was 360 million tons, equivalent to approximately 25% of the total cargo volume between the UK and continental Europe.
+Once the Korea-Japan Tunnel opens, how much time and how many people will travel between the two countries?
+A Japanese academic study published in March predicted that the number of passengers would reach approximately one million per year.
+Of course, this is a guess based on a lack of relevant data, so the most realistic reference is the example of the already-opened England-France Tunnel.
+This is because the England-France Tunnel shares many similarities with the Korea-Japan Tunnel in terms of the two countries' historical relationship, economic level, population size, existing transportation methods, and location.
+Since its opening in May 1994, 390 million people have used the England-France Tunnel in the roughly 10 years since its opening.
+In terms of freight volume, this amounted to 360 million tons, equivalent to approximately 25% of the total freight volume between the UK and continental Europe.

-Can we dispel concerns about the “modern version of Seimei Kaido”?
+Can concerns about a "modern version of Seimei Hypothetical Practices" be dispelled?

 You can download the Japanese translation PDF here.